Feenie's

 Feenie's was a bistro on West Broadway in the Kitsilano neighbourhood of Vancouver, British Columbia, Canada.
 It was the casual-dining sister-restaurant to Lumière, which was located next-door.
 Feenie's was founded by celebrity chef Rob Feenie, the first Canadian to win on Iron Chef America.
 Feenie was co-owner and executive chef until 2007, when he left the restaurant after a falling out with his business partners.
 After entering into a partnership with chef Daniel Boulud, the majority owners renamed the restaurant "db Bistro Moderne".
 On March 13, 2011, the ownership closed both db Bistro Moderne and Lumière.

-Publicity

 Feenie's was featured on Rachael Ray's Tasty Travels on the Food Network when the show was in Vancouver.